Name Bookseller

 Person Title

-Dodd II, Anne The frauds of popery, and the abettors of the present rebellion, set in a true light.
+Dodd II, Anne The frauds of popery, and the folly of the abettors of the present rebellion, set in a true light.
 A sermon preach'd at the church in Doncaster, on Sunday the 29th of December, 1745.
 By William Holmes, Master of the Grammar-School in Pontefract, and Curate of Ferry-Fryston.
-Published at the Request of the Corporation.
+The second edition, corrected.

 Dodd II, Anne The story on which the new tragedy, call'd, The Roman father, is founded.
 With some account of the author, and his writings.
 The Second Edition.